 There are two possible reasons your lens is not sharp enough.

 Either you’re using a low-quality lens that won’t be sharp even in the hand of a world-class photographer.
 In this case, you should consider buying a more expensive lens.

-On the other hand, multipurpose lens, that is those with great focal length range (18-300 for example), generally perform worse than a more specialized lens.
-Multipurpose lenses are a great way for a beginner to learn; however, as you become more skilled at photography, you will find yourself needing more.
+On the other hand, multipurpose lens, those with a great focal length range (18-300, for example), generally performs worse than a more specialized lens.
+Therefore, multipurpose lenses are a great way for beginners to learn.
+However, as you become more skilled at photography, you will quickly notice the dissatisfactory sharpness of the lens.

 13. Get closer